lizconway/angular-assessment/README.md

 # angular-assessment
-ToDo application for Angular assessment (Server Side module)
+ToDo application for Angular assessment (Mobile App module)

 This app allows you to add items to a ToDo list, and associate the todo item with a category (called type in the app).